drojaazu/suddendesu/content/entry/puzzle-bobble-3-debug-menus/index.md

 Given its name in the viewer (3DDBG00) which is similar to the "fighting game" background graphics that appear before it, which is called 3DCBG00 and *is* used in the game during that stage's introduction animation, it seems likely that this is an old version of Marina's stage intro, before the proper mahjong game scene was added.

-# More debug menus

-strings at 05e156

-Code that looks like it may be a part of it around 0x5e52e

 # Gameplay Modes